 We have extended this experiment to make colorful Rainbow Rubber Eggs

 If you are interested in more dissolving egg experiments, refer to the below links:

 - How to Make a Naked Egg (video) | Imagination Station Toledo

-How to make your own Easter Egg shaped bubble wands (but what shape bubbles will they blow?)
+Create your own Easter Egg shaped bubble wands (identify what shape bubbles will come out )

 Do follow our Go Science Girls board on pinterest to know upcoming science experiments.

 Subscribe to our newsletter, we will send you our latest experiments right to your inbox.
 We would love to have you on board with us!